This article about Finding the Best Beach Tent for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 Similar to all tents of this shape and size, there may be some difficulty in folding the tent.
 Take the time to watch the video and practice before heading to the beach.

-For anyone looking for a tent to fit 3-4 people, WolfWise makes the AquaBreeze A20 which is an almost identical tent that’s larger at a diameter of 24 inches folded and 4.96 pounds.
+For anyone looking for a large beach tent to fit 3-4 people, WolfWise makes the AquaBreeze A20 which is an almost identical tent that’s larger at a diameter of 24 inches folded and 4.96 pounds.
 It also has a internal pockets to organize your beach essentials and a hook at the top for a portable fan or lights.

 The KidCo PeaPod Plus Travel Tent is a pop-up tent that can be a toddler travel bed for toddlers over 12 months old.
 While it’s not rated for babies under 12 months old, many parents use the KidCo PeaPod on the beach as an infant beach tent.
 It has UV protection and mesh surrounding it, to protect babies from the sun and insects.